ppgiii/ibm-coursera-datascience-capstone/capstonepresentation.md

 ![notebook5](./notebook5.png)
 ![Civic Center](./civiccenter.png)*SF Civic Center*

 To obtain the list of restaurant in a given neighborhood (this was the hard part), I had to break down the steps in 3 ways.
 The first is to prepare the Foursquare API to retrieve the list.
 Next, using the course lab codes, I parse the list to obtain the top 5 common restaurant cuisines.
 The last step is to prepare the table showing the list.
+See Appendix A of the report for the table listing the top 5 common restaurant cuisines.

 The final map shows the neighborhood where the office space vacancy is located along with a cluster of food trucks.
 ![notebook6](./notebook6.png)